For training questions and information about the Iowa Peer Workforce Collaborative, please email us at:

 Picture of Lauren Vorwald

-Lauren Vorwald is a Certified Mental Health Peer Support Specialist (MHPSS) and works with the Iowa Peer Workforce Collaborative as Training and Development Associate.
-Lauren studied broadcast journalism at the University of Northern Iowa.
-She worked at several TV stations prior to serving as a consulting associate for North American Television for an international media consulting firm.
-Later, a career change to banking helped Lauren enhance her interpersonal communication skills.
-She is a graduate of the Connecticut Community For Addiction Recovery (CCAR) Recovery Coach Academy (RCA).
-She is a Certified Personal Medicine Coach (CPMC) and Certified Personal Medicine Coach Trainer (CPMC-T) through Pat Deegan’s Common Ground Program.
-Lauren appreciates the strengths-based, person-centered approach of peer support.
+Lauren Vorwald is a Certified Mental Health Peer Support Specialist (MHPSS) and works for the Iowa Peer Workforce Collaborative (IPWC) as Training and Workforce Development Specialist.
+Lauren majored in communications at the University of Northern Iowa.
+Prior to joining the IPWC, Lauren worked for the Iowa Peer & Family Peer Support Training Program within the University of Iowa Division of Child and Community Health (UI-DCCH) in collaboration with Child Health Specialty Clinics (CHSC).
+Lauren completed Peer Support Specialist training in 2017 and is a trainer for the IPWC Peer Support Specialist training program.
+She is also a graduate of the Connecticut Community For Addiction Recovery (CCAR) Recovery Coach Academy (RCA).
+Lauren is a Certified Personal Medicine Coach (CPMC) and Certified Personal Medicine Coach Trainer (CPMC-T) through Pat Deegan PhD & Associates, LLC.
+Lauren appreciates the strength-based, person-centered approach of peer support.

 Trainers